michael-milette/moodle-filter_filtercodes/README.md

 ### For themes based on **boost** (Moodle 3.2 and later)

 Note: Supported in Moodle 3.2 and later.
+If you are using Moodle 4.0 or later, you **must also** integrate the patch **For themes based on boost (Moodle 4.0 and later)** above.

 Add the following code to core_renderer section (often found in /theme/yourtheme/classes/output/core_renderer.php) of your theme.
 Note: Your theme may even already have such a class (they often do):